-Option name Required Default Description OutputFile X session Prefix of the output filename to which average fields are written.
-SampleFrequency X 1 Number of timesteps at which the average is calculated, N .
-OutputFrequency × NumSteps Number of timesteps after which output is written, M .
+Option name Required Default Description SampleFrequency X 1 Number of timesteps at which the average is calculated, N .
+RestartFile × Restart file used as initial average.
+If no extension is provided, it is assumed as .fld

 As an example, consider:

 This will create a file named MyAverageField.fld averaging the instantaneous fields every 10 time steps.
 The averaged field is however only output every 100 time steps.